nathanneuro/nathanflaskproject/README.md

 The repository contains a basic template for a Flask configuration that will work on Heroku.

-A [finished example](https://lemurian.herokuapp.com) that demonstrates some basic functionality.

 ## Step 1: Setup and deploy
 - Git clone the existing template repository.